 » Family Advisory Council Information Sheet

-Why was the KCS Ombudsman role created?The role and function of the KCS Ombudsman was one of recommendations of the Disparities in Educational Outcomes Task Force to:
+Why was the KCS Ombudsperson role created?The role and function of the KCS Ombudsperson was one of recommendations of the Disparities in Educational Outcomes Task Force to:

 - Help KCS families navigate school and community organizations and systems,